ThibaultReuille/semanticnet/README.md

 ```

 This will build a tree out of your `~/src/python` folder save the file `fs.json` in your working directory.
-(Obviously, you can change the folder to any you would like to visualize).
+(Obviously, you can change the argument path to any you would like to visualize).
 Then, to run the visualizer with this data:

 ```sh
 cd gaia